Debt and Deficits: Fiscal Analysis with Stationary Ratios

 Abstract:

-We introduce a new measure of a government's fiscal position that exploits cointegrating relationships among fiscal variables.
-The measure is a loglinear combination of tax revenue, government spending and the market value of government debt that—unlike the debt-GDP ratio—appears stationary in the US and 15 other developed countries.
-A weak fiscal position must ultimately be resolved by low future returns on government debt or by fiscal adjustment, a combination of high tax growth and low spending growth.
-Empirically, we find that debt returns play a negligible role and fiscal adjustment predominantly consists of changes in spending growth.
+We introduce a measure of a government's fiscal position that exploits cointegrating relationships among fiscal variables.
+The measure is a loglinear combination of tax revenue, government spending and the market value of government debt that—unlike the debt-GDP ratio—appears stationary in long historical data from the US and the UK and in postwar data from these and 14 other developed countries.
+The fiscal position must forecast either government debt returns or fiscal adjustment (a combination of high tax growth and low spending growth), or both.
+We find that fiscal adjustment, particularly through changes in spending, is the empirically relevant channel.

 JEL-codes: G12 H60 H62 (search for similar items in EconPapers)